Company police: United States

 Company police exist in some states in the United States.
-If they have attended the basic law enforcement officer's training academy in the state in which they work, they may be granted full police powers pursuant to state law.
+Their powers, jurisdiction, and training standards vary from state to state.

 Virginia

-The Commonwealth of Virginia has a statutory designation of Special Conservator of the Peace (SCOP).
+The Commonwealth of Virginia has a statutory designation of "special conservator of the peace" (SCOP).
 These officers have police powers through private employers on public and contract property and may carry firearms.
 The training is over 100 hours for armed SCOP's and 24 for unarmed.
 The officers must go through the Virginia Department of Criminal Justice Services, pass a background investigation, drug screen, proof of liability insurance, fingerprints, fees and successful completion of all training and then be issued a commission designating boundaries of jurisdiction specified by a judge in order to be commissioned.

 Washington, D.C.

-Washington, D.C. has "Special Police Officer" (SPO) commissions for security guards who may need to make minor arrests and they must complete a brief training course.
+Washington, D.C. has "special police officer" (SPO) commissions for security guards who may need to make minor arrests and they must complete a brief training course.
 SPOs oftentimes work for private corporations within Washington D.C., fulfilling the role of "company police" within the district.

 The jurisdiction of SPOs are sometimes limited to the property which they have been hired to protect, however many SPOs work in a part-time capacity to supplement the salaries they earn as full-time city police or county officers.
 This inherently grants them citywide or county-wide jurisdiction if the property they are employed on is located within the respective jurisdiction of their full-time public service police department.